armory/docs/content/en/scale-agent/install/install-agent-service-kubectl.md

 ## Configure permissions

-The Agent _can_ run with limited functionality on the [default ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
+The Agent _can_ run with most features on the [default ServiceAccount](https://kubernetes.io/docs/tasks/configure-pod-container/configure-service-account/).
 However, if you want the Scale Agent to load balance connections or assign a precise Zone ID, the Scale Agent needs permissions to get Pods, Deployments, ReplicaSets, and Namespaces in your cluster.
 Rather than modifying the default ServiceAccount permissions, Armory recommends creating a new ServiceAccount, ClusterRole, and ClusterRoleBinding for the Scale Agent.

 Apply the following manifest in your `spin-agent` namespace: